lukejacksonn/hyperapp-wiki/Does-HyperApp-really-weight-1kb?.md

-Yes.
+It's a stretch, but the answer is yes.

 HyperApp consists of the following modules:

 * `h`
 * `html`